Special Education Doctorate Degree (Ph.D.)

 The High Incidence Program is designed to serve children and young adults with learning disabilities, behavior disorders, and mild/moderate intellectual disability.

-The Severe Disabilities Program is focused on research and leadership addressing children, youth, and adults who have intellectual disability, autism, multiple disabilities, and other students with extensive support needs.
+The Low Incidence Program is designed to serve children, youth, and adults within the low incidence disability areas of severe disabilities (individuals who have intellectual disability, autism, multiple disabilities, and other students with extensive support needs) or visual disabilities (individuals with low vision or blindness).

 Cross Disciplinary Collaboration